idfepam/HESTI-Real-Estate-Scrapper/README.md

-### README

----

 # HESTI Real Estate Scraper

 ## Overview

 This project involves scraping real estate listings from [Flatfy.ua](https://flatfy.ua).
 The script extracts key details such as title, location, price, size, date, description, and URL of the listing.
 The data is then stored in a MongoDB database.
+After scraping the data, we analyze it to calculate the average price per square meter for each location, categorize the listings, and generate visualizations.

 ## Setup Instructions